 Stakeholder pensions are defined contribution personal pensions but with more flexibility and lower charges than standard personal pensions.
 Stakeholder pensions are individual contracts between you, the member, and the pension provider – often an insurance company or an investment platform, but also a number of other providers, including banks and building societies.
 They differ from normal personal pensions because their charges are usually lower and they are more flexible, although they may offer a limited choice in terms of the funds you can invest in.
 The amount you pay into your stakeholder pension can be as low as £20 per month, and you can pay monthly or weekly, which may be particularly attractive to those that are self employed, not working or without certainty of income.
 Read more

 What is a SIPP?

+A Self-Invested Personal Pension (SIPP) could be the answer for the confident DIY investor looking to take full control of their retirement planning.
+First introduced in 1989, Self-Invested Personal Pensions (SIPPs) have grown in popularity are now used by over one million investors in the UK to save for their retirement.
+SIPPs are tax-efficient ‘wrappers’ that are put around investments to ensure they benefit from the considerable tax advantages that pension savings attract.
 A wide range of investments may be held in a SIPP – from shares, unit trusts and bonds to commercial property, gold bullion and securitised derivatives – and the decision on what and when to buy, and when to sell is the investor’s to make.
 Successful investment choices may achieve a much bigger pension fund and retirement income than other types of pensions.
 Read more